chuvpne/dada2-pipeline/README.md

 `-v /path/to/train_set.fa.gz/directory:/home/$USER/db:ro`

 Replace `/path/to/train_set.fa.gz/directory` by the right path to the directory containing the reference database.
 Per example: `$HOME/db/silva`.

+## Citation

+If you used this repository in a publication, please mention its url.
+Per example:

+**_The implementation of the DADA2 pipeline used to process FASTQ files is available at https://github.com/chuvpne/dada2-pipeline._**

+In addition, you may cite the tools used by this pipeline:

+* **DADA2:** Callahan BJ, McMurdie PJ, Rosen MJ, Han AW, Johnson AJA, Holmes SP (2016).
+"DADA2: High-resolution sample inference from Illumina amplicon data." _Nature Methods_, *13*, 581-583. doi: 10.1038/nmeth.3869.

+* **illumina-utils:** Eren AM, Vineis JH, Morrison HG, Sogin ML (2013).
+"A Filtering Method to Generate High Quality Short Reads Using Illumina Paired-End Technology." _PLOS ONE_, 8(6). doi: 10.1371/journal.pone.0066643.

+## Rights

+* Copyright (c) 2018 Service de Pneumologie, Centre Hospitalier Universitaire Vaudois (CHUV), Switzerland and Monash University, Melbourne, Australia
+* License: The R Notebook template (.Rmd) is provided under the MIT license (See LICENSE.txt for details)
+* Authors: A. Rapin, C. Pattaroni, B.J.
+Marsland

 ## Contributing